 At the first open house, residents expressed concerns regarding the objectivity of arborist reports in development settings.
 Many residents observed that what they perceived as healthy trees were removed and not replaced during new development.
-Residents were also concerned about the proposed removal of some of the trees in Rendall Park for a multi-storey development on Lillooet Road, Spruce Street, and Echo Avenue.
 Many of the attendees of the open house were vocal about wanting replacement trees planted in new developments where trees had been removed.
 There were also concerns regarding the lack of enforcement for tree protection bylaws.
-Village staff and council were not perceived as receptive to the concerns of residents, and many wanted greater transparency in how money is spent on the urban forest.
 Some attendees also expressed frustration with the Official Community Plan not including specific goals that address the importance of the urban forest as a community resource.
-Blackwell also heard that the Official Community Plan's goals are not incorporated into bylaw, policy, and enforcement with regards to trees.
-One resident recommended a return to stronger bylaws prior to 2006, before the current tree bylaw came into effect.
-Residents were also concerned that without an arborist in town, it is difficult to access tree care for private property.
 There were some concerns regarding the management of riparian areas, the reduction of shade for fish habitat, and the inputs of fine material into the river system thereby degrading salmon rearing habitat.
-We heard that some residents are concerned with the elevated fire risk due to trail clearing along the Miami River Greenway.
 The concerns relate specifically to the debris remaining after brushing.
 One resident showed a desire for increased shade trees by the lakefront, especially since the tent ban came into effect.

 In the online survey, 46.4% of respondents said that they did not feel the tree protection guidelines were working and 53.6% were unsure.
 No respondents said that they thought the current tree protection guidelines were working effectively.
 75% of respondents said they do not currently care for street trees near their property.
 When asked if they would support a tax increase to maintain the urban forest: 20% did not support an increase, 50% supported an increase of \$50/year, 20% supported an increase of \$100/year, 5% supported an increase of \$150/year, and 5% supported an increase of more than \$150/year.
 Additional text responses expressed concerns similar to what we heard at the open house.
 Residents were unclear on what the tree protection bylaws are in Harrison Hot Springs.
 Many respondents were very concerned about trees being removed for development without replacement trees.
 Respondents were also concerned regarding the continued preservation of trees in the Village valuable to the community, especially those along Esplanade Avenue, Lillooet Road, and in Rendall Park.
 Residents in the survey response also expressed concern regarding the Village's adaptation to climate change and how that affects the urban forest.
 The full survey responses can be found in Appendix A: Survey Responses.